ElluIFX/DP100-PyQt5-GUI/readme_EN.md

 ![1721841880272](image/readme_EN/1721841880272.png)

 This module has an independent PA amplifier, allowing for a communication range of up to two meters compared to the Arduino Nano RF used by leommxj.
-However, the module uses its own protocol to implement a wireless serial port, which is not compatible with the original NRF24L01 data stream required to control the device.
+However, the module uses its protocol to implement a wireless serial port, which is not compatible with the original NRF24L01 data stream required to control the device.

 ![1722007003614](image/readme/1722007003614.png)

-Fortunately, the module uses a genuine STM32F030F4P6 as the main controller, allowing us to write our own programs to repurpose its hardware.
+Fortunately, the module uses a genuine STM32F030F4P6 as the main controller, allowing us to write our programs to repurpose its hardware.

 ### Modification Method 1